HighDimensionalEconLab/symmetry_dynamic_programming/README.md

     conda create -n symmetry_dp python=3.9
     conda activate symmetry_dp
     ```
-    - Python 3.10 is also broadly supported, but PyTorch doesn't fully support Python 3.11 yet
+    - Python 3.10 is also broadly supported, but PyTorch doesn't fully support Python 3.11 yet.
+See Troubleshooting below if Python 3.10 has issues.

 5. (Optional) In VS Code, you can then do `<Shift-Control-P>` to open up the commandbar, then choose `> Python: Select Interpreter`, and choose the one in the `symmetry_dp` environment.
 Future `> Python: Terminal` commands then automatically activate it.
     - If you are in VS Code, opening a python terminal with  `<Shift-Control-P>` then  `> Python: Terminal` and other terminals should automatically activate the environment and start in the correct location.